alkihuri/alkihuri/readme.md

 - Developed WPF C# / Python / Qt  C++ applications that allow reducing the time for calculating text bulletins from seismic stations by tens of times.
 - Published 2 scientific papers on the results of the study of the Chirkey hydroelectric power station Europe’s largest hydroelectric station.
-- Conducted engineering research of Chirkey H.P.S.  as part of cooperation with RusHydro.
+- Conducted engineering research of Chirkey HPS.  as part of cooperation with RusHydro.

 ---